33mestre/java_base/sys/SHELSON_FERRARI_CV_en.md

   </tr>
 </table>

-- **Client**: Itaú
+- **Client**: Itaú.
-- **Project**: Artificial Intelligence Project
+- **Project**: Artificial Intelligence Project.
-- **Location**: São Paulo – Brazil
+- **Location**: São Paulo – Brazil.
-- **Sectors**: IT, Finance, Banking
+- **Sectors**: IT, Finance, Banking.
-- **Work Arrangement**: Onsite
+- **Work Arrangement**: Onsite.
 - **Activities**:
-  - Development of an AI project for Java source code enhancement
+  - Development of an AI project for Java source code enhancement;
-  - System analysis to identify improvements and affinities
+  - System analysis to identify improvements and affinities;
-  - Development of the core code generation
+  - Development of the core code generation;
-  - Identification of problems and opportunities, interaction with the client to gather requirements and process details, and production of specification documents
+  - Identification of problems and opportunities, interaction with the client to gather requirements and process details, and production of specification documents.
 - **Technologies and Tools**:
-  - WebSphere, Java 5, SQL
+  - WebSphere, Java 5, SQL.

 <table class="company">
   <tr>